DevCTx/unit_tests_practice/README.md

 # Unit Tests Practice

-#### This repository has been prepared for practicing on the automated test framework: unittest
-#### It is based on the use of simple quizzes importer and viewer.
+#### This repository has been prepared to explore the different possibilities of unittest and pytest automated tests, through the import of simple quizzes and the conversion of these quizzes into a verified JSON format.

 ---